Epochalypse-Project/epochalypse-project.github.io/index.md

 # Epochalypse Project
 # The 32-bit timestamp rollover vulnerability, aka "the 2038 problem": Our Digital Time Bomb

-**On 19 January 2038, at precisely 03:14:08 UTC, millions of sensitive embedded and industrial computer systems around the world will suddenly stop working, without a massive, coordinated global response.**
+**On 19 January 2038, at precisely 03:14:08 UTC, millions of sensitive embedded and industrial computer systems around the world will suddenly start behaving in unpredictable ways, without a massive, coordinated global response.**

 Sadly this is not science fiction.
 It's a very real technical problem that affects systems we rely on every day - from hospital equipment to power grids, from banking systems to transportation networks.
 And it's baked into the mathematical fabric of our digital societies.